telekom-security/tpotce/cloud/README.md

 <a name="project"></a>
 ## Create new project
-I strongly advice you, to create a separate project for the T-Pots in your tennant.
+I strongly advise you, to create a separate project for the T-Pots in your tennant.
 In my case I named it `tpot`.

 <a name="api-user"></a>